 What if a Parent Can’t Pay for Nursing Home Care?

 The Caring Generation® – Episode 153 November 2, 2022.
 What if a parent can’t pay for nursing home care but can’t live alone?
-Caregiving expert Pamela D Wilson shares tips for family caregivers to be proactive when Medicare no longer pays for nursing home care.
+Caregiving expert Pamela D Wilson shares tips for family caregivers to be proactive when Medicare no longer pays for nursing home care but a parent can’t return home.

 Caregivers can view increasing time commitments to care for parents as a progressive timeline.
 Being a caregiver has a beginning, a middle, and an end.

 So if you think about life—birth and death—there’s a lot of time between when life happens.
-Health care concerns and caregiving have timelines.
-Like the time you realize that you are a caregiver to the day
+Healthcare concerns and caregiving have timelines.
+Like the time you realize that you are a caregiver and the day your caregiving responsibilities end.

-you recognize caregiving responsibilities have ended.
-Somewhere in the middle, you might ask yourself, what if a parent can’t pay for nursing home care?
+Somewhere in the middle, the question of what if a parent can’t pay for nursing home care might arise.

 Stages of Caregiving